Key Trust Elections that Need to Be Considered by Early March

 Many of our clients serve as trustees or executors and should be aware of certain elections that may be available to them.
-This is especially true now, as there are elections that need to be made by March 7 of this year.
+This is especially true now, as there are distributions and elections that need to be made within the first week of March.

 The 65-day election also gives the trustee or executor additional time to plan and make the appropriate distributions after the year-end.
 The election is simply made by checking the appropriate box on the second page of Form 1041.
-In addition, the election can be made on a tax return that is filed after the 65th day of the year (March 6in most years).
+In addition, the election can be made on a tax return that is filed after the 65th day of the year (March 6 in most years and March 5 in 2016).

 Please keep in mind that if you do make the election, you need to make sure that you properly identify distributions made in the current year so as to avoid duplication for the following tax year.
 Another factor to consider is that the resident state in which the trust or estate is domiciled may not recognize the 65-day election.
 Massachusetts is one of those states that does not recognize the 65-day rule election.
 Please also note that the election is irrevocable.